-Day 6: Ayutthaya - Chiang Rai
+Day 5: Ayutthaya - Chiang Rai

-Drive 90 minutes east out of Bangkok to discover the historic ruins of Ayutthaya, the historic capital of Siam from 1350 until its destruction by Burmese invaders in 1767.
+After breakfast, drive to Ayutthaya, the historic capital of Siam from 1350 until its destruction by Burmese invaders in 1767.

-Begin at the restored Bang Pa-In Summer Palace, with its vast gardens, throne room, gilded pavilions and brightly-painted lookout tower.
-Continue to Wat Phra Sri Sanphet, with its three distinctive stupas, each of which hold the ashes of a king.
-Admire Wat Chaiwattanaram, built in 1630 to honour the king's mother.
+Visit Wat Phra Sri Sanphet, with its three distinctive stupas, each of which hold the ashes of a king, and Wat Chaiwattanaram, built in 1630 to honour the king's mother.
 It was designed in the Khmer style and resembles a smaller Angkor.
+Admire the restored Bang Pa-In Summer Palace, with its vast gardens, throne room, gilded pavilions and brightly painted lookout tower.
 Sightseeing around Ayutthaya will involve around 3 hours on foot.

-Enjoy lunch at the local restaurant and take the road trip back to Bangkok.
-Transfer to the airport for your 80-minute flight to Chiang Rai.
+This afternoon, transfer to Bangkok Airport for your 80-minute flight to Chiang Rai.

-Day 7: Chiang Rai
+Day 6: Chiang Rai